our team

 Jimmy Land

-Director of Operations - Tennessee
+VP of Operations - Tennessee

 With three decades of experience in the liquid waste transportation industry, Jimmy has managed line cleaning, sewer and drain cleaning, restaurant plumbing repair, storm water inlet cleaning, and trap cleaning for projects of all sizes.